 Children demonstrate the desire and develop the ability to engage and interact with other children.

-- Provide toys that can be played with by two or more children at a time
+- Strategies for interaction (21-36 months): Provide toys that can be played with by two or more children at a time

 Developmental Domain 2: Physical Development & Health

 Children demonstrate the ability to coordinate their small muscles in order to move and control objects.